 Why you should try my recipe

-- No need for a rolling pin, the dough is playable and can flatten with fingers
+- No need for a rolling pin, the dough is playable and can be flatten with fingers.

-- Freezable, just warm them up in a pan for a minute after defrosting
+- Freezable, just warm them up in a pan for a minute after thawed.

 Ingredients & How-to

 You could use the pita bread for dipping into sauces like tzatziki dip or beetroot & yogurt dip.
 You could also use it as a wrap and fill it in with some veggies and meat.
-Why not make a greek souvlaki wrap by adding some tzatziki, pork skewer, chopped tomatoes and onions!
+Why not make a greek souvlaki wrap by adding some tzatziki, pork skewer, chopped tomatoes and onions.
+So versatile!

 Storage

-If you have any leftovers, you can store them in an airtight container in the fridge for 2-3 days and just warm them up in a pan for a minute when you want to eat them.
-Pittas are also freezable for up to 2-3 months.
-Just defrost them and warm them up in a heated pan for 1-2 minutes.
+If you have any leftover Greek pita breads, you can store them in an airtight container in the fridge for 2-3 days and just warm them up in a pan for a minute when you want to eat them.
+Pita bread is also freezable for up to 2-3 months.
+Just thaw them overnight and warm them up in a heated pan for 1-2 minutes.

 FAQ